guanaitong/gpg/README.md

 Then ,we try to use `public.asc` to encrypt the `hello.txt`

-import public key
+import public key:

 ```shell
 gpg --import public.asc
 ```

-encrypt use public key
+encrypt use the public key:

 ```shell
 gpg -o hello.txt.asc --encrypt  --recipient B4917517FB521BF2 hello.txt
 ```

-`B4917517FB521BF2` is the key id
+`B4917517FB521BF2` is the key id.

-You can not decrypt `hello.txt.asc`  unless you have the private key。And, `hello.txt.asc` will change every time as it contains the timestamp.
+You can not decrypt `hello.txt.asc`  unless you have the private key, and  `hello.txt.asc` will change every time as it contains the timestamp.

 For Test : You can send us a encrypted file, and we check if it can decrypt by our private key.